sancons20/calendar-card-pro/README.md

 Calendar Card Pro was inspired by a beautiful [calendar design using button-card and Hass calendar add-on](https://community.home-assistant.io/t/calendar-add-on-some-calendar-designs/385790) shared in the Home Assistant community.
 While the original design was visually stunning, implementing it with button-card led to performance issues.
 This motivated me to create a dedicated card focused on doing one thing exceptionally well: displaying your upcoming events beautifully and efficiently.

-Built with performance in mind, the card uses WebSocket for real-time updates and smart caching to ensure smooth operation even with multiple calendars.
+Built with performance in mind, the card uses intelligent refresh mechanisms and smart caching to ensure smooth operation even with multiple calendars.

 ### Features

 - 🎨 Multiple calendars with individual styling
 - 📊 Smart compact mode with expand/collapse functionality
-- 🔄 Real-time updates via WebSocket connection
+- 🔄 Smart update system with automatic refresh and state detection
 - ⚡ Optimized performance with smart caching
 - 🎯 Progressive loading for smooth rendering
 - 📱 Responsive and touch-friendly design